Learn more

 Learn more how customers reviews work on AmazonCustomers say

-Customers enjoy the story quality of the book, finding it well told and moving, with one customer noting its strong sense of history and another describing it as a riveting tale of war.
+Customers praise the writing quality of the book, noting that it explains things clearly and is well written, with one customer highlighting its strong sense of history.

 "...The stories are well told, written with a strong sense of history and familial trials and tribulations...."
 Read more